The excerpts below are from a conversation with Jim Soloway about his original motivation and vision for Soloway Guitars.

 Chris, when you look at what you've done, what you have now with the S14… Do you know what you've built?

 You've taken up where I left off.
 You said OK, how do we make it even more comfortable?
 How do we make this sound even better?
 How do we make this a better tool for the player.
 You turned to a more sustainable wood supply.
 You switched to roasted torrefied woods for the neck.
 You have a better build process.
+And you designed that beautiful carve behind the heel.
+The S14 is really comfortable at 14 inches.
+You still have lots of air in that body but it's even lighter.

 It's a great tool guitar.
 And that's what it should be.
 Guitars should always be a tool first and foremost.
 That's the philosophy.
 We should be making instruments that work better.